tee-lab/collective-responses-of-flocking-sheep-to-herding-dog/README.md

 ## Codes for Figure 5
  **Hierarchical leader-follower relationships**
 1. Run `\main_text\figure_5c` to generate leader-follower networks for all drives.
 Set variable `no_shp_dg = no_shp` to observe the leader-follower network without the dog and comment the above variable to observe the leader-follower network with the dog.
 This code generates Figure 5c and Supplementary Figure 5.
 2. Run `\main_text\figure_5de` to generate Figure 5 d-e of the main text and Supplementary Figures 6 and 7.
-To generate Fig 5e, the relationship between mean $d_i$ and indegree for the model, model data is already uploaded in the folder `main_text`.
+To generate Fig 5e, the relationship between mean $d_i$ and indegree for the model, simulation data is already uploaded in the folder `main_text`.
 However, to run the simulations and calculate Pearson's correlation between mean $d_i$ and indegree, do the following:
 	1. Run `\sm\simulation_hm.m`.
 Simulation data is stored as `hm_n_14.mat` for group size 14.
 	2. Load `hm_n_14.mat` in `\sm\model_network_ana.m` and run the code.